TITLE 77: PUBLIC HEALTH

 "Emergency Care Provider" – A person who provides rapid acts or procedures under emergency conditions, especially for those who are stricken with sudden and acute illness or who are the victims of severe trauma, in the observation, care and counsel of persons who are ill or injured or who have disabilities.

-"Epidemic" − The occurrence in a community or region of cases of a communicable disease (or an outbreak) clearly in excess of expectancy.
+"Epidemic" − The occurrence in a community or region of cases of a communicable disease or condition (or an outbreak) clearly in excess of expectancy.

 "Exclusion" – Removal of individuals from a setting in which the possibility of disease transmission exists.
 For a food handler, this means to prevent a person from working as an employee in a food establishment or entering a food establishment as an employee.

-"Extensively Drug-Resistant Organisms" or "XDRO" – A pathogen that is difficult to treat because it is non-susceptible to all or nearly all antibiotics.
+"Extensively Drug-Resistant Organisms" or "XDRO" – A pathogen that is difficult to treat because it is non-susceptible to all or nearly all antimicrobials.

 "Fever" – The elevation of body temperature above the normal (typically considered greater than or equal to 100.4 degrees Fahrenheit).

 "First Responder" – Individuals who in the early stages of an incident are responsible for the protection and preservation of life, property, evidence, and the environment, including emergency response providers as defined in section 2 of the Homeland Security Act of 2002 (6 U.S.C.
 101), as well as emergency management, public health, clinical care, public works, behavioral health, and other skilled support personnel (such as equipment operators) that provide immediate support services during prevention, response, and recovery operations.